itzjacki/gamernesgamer.no/README.md

 Website for a gaming tournament I organize between me and my friends.
-Is hosted on vercel, cause that shit's ridiculously easy.
+Made with astro and hosted on vercel because that's a combo made from pure dopamine.
+The fact that I can click 2 buttons to have my site set up with CD and a custom domain is fucking bonkers.
+Back in my day we -